Are you one of our overseas readers who would like to retire in New Zealand?

 The time taken to process this visa is estimated at up to 7 years.

-An acceptable investment for the Parent Retirement Category is defined as investment that:
+An acceptable investment for the Parent Retirement Category:

 1. is in one or more of the following:

 • bonds issued by the New Zealand government or local authorities, or

 • bonds issued by New Zealand firms traded on the New Zealand Debt Securities Market (NZDX), or